PrasannalKona/SymMedic/README.md

 **Problem**

-- People are frustrated with lack of accessing family doctor at the time of need
+- People are frustrated with lack of accessing family doctor at the time of need.
-- Long wait times (sometimes months) of the non urgent cases
+- Long wait times (sometimes months) of the non urgent cases.
-- Most of the people admit to self diagnosing themselves through Google
+- Most of the people admit to self diagnosing themselves through Google.
-- New parents take the help of social media to avoid unnecessary doctor visits
+- New parents take the help of social media to avoid unnecessary doctor visits.

 **Design Objective**